isomerpages/nlb-curiocity/_jurong/Early History of Jurong.md

 https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/9e69f203-d90f-11e9-90d4-001a4a5ba61b

 In this 1924 map of which shows the mukim numbers of different survey districts of Singapore, Jurong's mukim number is indicated as "X" or "10".
-Since the 1902, every land parcel in Singapore is uniquely identified by a lot number.
+Since the early 1900s, every land parcel in Singapore is uniquely identified by a lot number.
 This identifier has two components, namely the survey districts Mukim (or Town Subdivision) number and the lot number.
 For administrative purposes, Singapore is divided into 34 Mukims and 30 Town Subdivisions.

 Jurong meaning quote